wachiuri/irembo-ride-sharing-app/Readme.md

 ```

 # Usage on your PC
+Run Apache kafka as instructed in it's documentation

 ## Administrative Backend
 Open the file administrative-backend\src\main\resources\application.properties.
 Modify the configurations according to your environment as described in the file